IELTS Writing Task 1 Bar Chart October 2018

 The bar chart illustrates how many hours adolescents in Chester spent on seven activities each week between 2002 and 2007.

 Overall, the most popular activity over the period given was watching TV, whereas bowling was the least favourite.
-Going to pubs and discos, watching TV and shopping all showed an increase in the number of hours teenagers spent on these activities.
-The other pursuits showed a decrease in hours, except watching DVD’s which fluctuated.
+Going to pubs or discos, watching TV, and shopping all showed an increase in the number of hours teenagers spent on these activities.
+The other pursuits showed a decrease in hours, except watching DVDs which fluctuated.

 Teenagers spent 25 hours on watching television in 2002 which increased to almost 40 hours in the final year.
-Both going to pubs and discos, and shopping more than doubled in hours from over 5 to over 15 and from over 5 to exactly 15 respectively.
+Both going to pubs and discos, and shopping more than doubled in hours from over 5 to 15 or slightly above.

 Word count = 194 (you do not need to write the word count in your test)